-Ahead of P&Z vote, residents of Ridenbaugh Place in Boise make case for affordable housing
+Ahead of P&Z Vote, Residents of Ridenbaugh Place in Boise Make Case for Affordable Housing

 Another is Diana Murphy, a social worker, who said developments like the CDG project have systematically edged people like her off Boise's map.

 Over the last several years, rents in Boise have increased at among the fastest paces in the nation, and the problem of access to affordable housing has reached a fever pitch.
-According to data from the Idaho Housing and Finance Association, Ada County has 27 available housing units, with a rental vacancy rate for affordable housing of .44%.
+According to data from the Idaho Housing and Finance Association, Ada County has 27 available affordable housing units, with a rental vacancy rate in that category of .44%.
 For context, an affordable housing rental vacancy rate that balances supply and demand is thought to be 5-6%.

 For the people who live at Ridenbaugh Place, that means few of them will find housing in Boise that meets their budgets if the Planning and Zoning Commission approves CDG's requests to rezone the space and approve a conditional use permit for the construction of student housing close to Boise State.